Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Formalism

-The aim of this paper is to explain the roots of these structures in the generalized charge susceptibility.
-In order to so, first note that the generalized susceptibilities of many-electron systems can always be decomposed into terms arising from the independent propagation of a particle and of a hole, usually referred as (\emph{``bubble''}), and into a term encoding all scattering processes between the particle and the hole (\emph{``vertex correction''}) \cite{Rohringer2012}.
+The aim of this paper is then to rigorously explain the physical roots of the frequency structures emerging in the generalized charge susceptibility in different parameter regimes.
+In order to do so, we start by recalling that the generalized susceptibilities of many-electron systems can always be decomposed into terms arising from the independent propagation of a particle and of a hole, usually referred as (\emph{``bubble''}), and into a term encoding all scattering processes between the particle and the hole (\emph{``vertex correction''}) \cite{Rohringer2012}.
 In the specific case of the local static generalized charge susceptibility, this relation reads:

 where the bubble term is the first contribution on the r.h.s. of the equation and $F^{\ch}_{\nu\nu',\omega=0}$ denotes the full scattering amplitude in the charge scattering channel, i.e. the full two-particle charge vertex.
+It is useful to emphasize here that while the two-particle propagation described by the ``bubble'' term of Eq.~(\ref{eq:chi_charge}) corresponds to incoming/outgoing electrons/holes with the same energy ($\nu \! = \! \nu'$), the scattering processes encoded in the vertex correction term do not only change the value of the diagonal entries of $\tilde{\chi}^{\ch}_{\nu\nu',\omega=0}$ but are also responsible for the emergence of finite off-diagonal elements ($\nu \! \neq \! \nu'$).

-Second, to perform a rigorous analysis and access the fundamental mechanisms at work in the different perturbative/non-perturbative physical regimes we will exploit the Single-Boson Exchange (SBE) formalism.
+In order to perform a rigorous analysis and access the fundamental mechanisms at work in the different perturbative/non-perturbative physical regimes we will exploit the Single-Boson Exchange (SBE) formalism.
 In this way, we can decompose the numerical results for $\tilde{\chi}^{\ch}_{\nu\nu', \omega=0}$, and in particular its vertex-correction part, in terms of processes involving the exchange of \emph{single well-defined} bosonic modes.
 In practice, this means to apply the following decomposition \cite{Krien2019} to the full scattering amplitude (or full vertex function) $F^{\ch}$ appearing on the r.h.s~of Eq.~(\ref{eq:chi_charge}), i.e., explicitly: $F^{\ch}_{\nu\nu'\omega}$ reads:

 where